Chef and Entrepreneur Roy Choi ’98, Pioneer of Food Trucks

 The First Viral Eatery

 As an Angeleno, Chef Choi’s vision was to bring Korean cuisine to the entire city, beyond the obvious, Koreatown.
-“Instead of forcing your customer to come to your restaurant, why not bring the restaurant to them?
-That delivery platform also helped define who their target customers were.
-To create a Korean dish that would plug into the diverse culture of Los Angeles, Chef Choi borrowed from another ethnic cuisine that the city loved: The humble taco.
+“Instead of forcing your customer to come to your restaurant, why not bring the restaurant to them?”
+Choi explained.
+To create a Korean dish that would plug into the diverse culture of Los Angeles, Chef Choi borrowed from another ethnic cuisine that the city loved—the humble taco.

-And so in 2008, in partnership with Mark and Caroline Manguera, he launched Kogi Korean BBQ-To-Go.
-Kogi’s popularity grew after Eats.com blogger Alice Shin—now in charge of PR for Kogi—took notice.
-The business later became a phenomenon.
+In 2008, in partnership with Mark and Caroline Manguera, Chef Choi launched Kogi Korean BBQ-To-Go.
+Kogi’s popularity grew and the business became a phenomenon.
 Newsweek called it “the first viral eatery,” after it began using Twitter to let its fans know where the Kogi truck would be.

 Brick and Mortar Restaurants

 Building on the success of his mobile culinary business, Chef Choi now has restaurants and catering food trucks under his company 10 Grand Hospitality including Alibi Room and Kogi Taqueria.

 Chef Choi is the author of L.A.
 Son—My Life, My City, My Food, co-written with Tien Nguyen and Natasha Phan.
 He also hosts his own food show, Broken Bread, a new series made in partnership with local public TV station KCET and global entertainment company Tastemade.
 The series peels back the layers of a complex Los Angeles to highlight locals taking on issues affecting the city, the nation, and beyond.